Hoverth/regexr-s/README.md

 Please make sure they are well formatted and follow the style specified out in the existing files.

 ## License
-This version of RegExr is licensed under GPL v3.
+RegExr-S is licensed under GPL v3.